krateoplatformops/azuredevops-provider-kog-chart/README.md

 | `pipelines.id` | `integer` | The ID of the pipeline to grant permission to. |
 | `pipelines.authorized` | `boolean` | Set to `true` to grant permission.
 Defaults to `true`.
 Setting to `false` is not allowed. |

+Note: in the case of managing a `PipelinePermission` for an Agent Pool, the `resourceType` should be set to `queue`.

 #### PipelinePermission example CR

 An example of a `PipelinePermission` resource is: